Tphong27/OOTDverse_New/docs/SESSION_STATE_2025-12-16.md

 - [ ] Add image cropper for wardrobe items (similar to avatar)
 - [ ] Add bulk delete on Cloudinary when item deleted
 - [ ] Add loading state to Item/Outfit cards during upload
+- [ ] Allow user to change username in profile

 ---